 Is heaven in a different realm or dimension?

-While the Bible seems to teach that heaven is an actual place, it doesn’t say where it is or how far away it is in terms of distance or time.
+While the Bible teaches that heaven is an actual place, it doesn’t say where it is or how far away it is in terms of distance or time.
 Like Bible readers today, the authors of Scripture likely didn’t know how far away it is either.
 It’s also possible that the answer isn’t presently knowable; i.e., finite minds may not be able to comprehend it.

 Is heaven far away in like in a distant corner of the universe?
 Heaven may be a great distance away from Earth, but the Bible doesn’t explicitly teach that.
 For example, no passage or verse of Scripture says that heaven is light years away from Earth.
 This doesn’t mean that heaven isn’t far away, for Scripture’s silence on a matter doesn’t prove the truth of it, but it may also be the case that the idea of distance is misleading.